 In summary Burgundy has a rich variety of soil, topography and mesoclimates in its vineyards and therefore vineyards that are literally a stone's throw away from each other can produce incredibly different wines from the same grape variety.
-See for example the two Domaine Thibert St Véran's that I have, Champ Rond and Bois de Fée, both fabulous wines but quite different.
-Their vineyard sites are marked on the map, both with different aspects and that contributes to the differences in the wine.
+For example the two Domaine Thibert St Vérans that I have, Champ Rond and Bois de Fée, are both fabulous wines but quite different.
+Their vineyard sites have different aspects and that contributes to the differences in the wine.

 It is the differences in terroir that led to the classification of Burgundy vineyards and consequently their wines.

 (3) Burgundy vineyards are small and can have many owners

 According to the Napoleonic Code a deceased's estate had to be split equally between all children and therefore what were large wine estates have become smaller and smaller over the years - and the reason why you see so many wineries with similar family names.